beyond-all-reason/spring/doc/site/changelogs/running-changelog.markdown

 be safe even for relative potatoes.
 * removed `tdfID` from weapon defs, including the WeaponDefs table.
 Any remaining interfaces receive the weaponDefID instead.
+* files in an archive's root folder with a name starting with dot are now ignored for the purpose of checksum (as if `springignore.txt` had `\..*` on the first row, this cannot be overridden)
+* archive scanner version changed to 17, won't be able to reuse an old archive cache.
+Expect a rescan of archives.

 # Features